Date Updated: 02/21/2025

 • Put ice on your foot for 15 to 20 minutes several times a day.

 • Take pain medicines you can get without a prescription.
-Medicines such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve) can ease pain and aid healing.
+Medicines such as ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve) or acetaminophen (Tylenol, others) can help ease pain.

-• Consider using a foot brace you can get without a prescription to support your foot.
+• Consider using a foot brace to support your foot.
+You can get without a prescription.

-Even with the best of care, the foot might be stiff or hurt for several weeks.
-This is most likely to be first thing in the morning or after activity.
+Even with the best of care, and depending on the injury, your foot might be stiff or hurt for several weeks.
+This is most likely to happen first thing in the morning or after activity.

-If you don't know the cause of your foot pain or if the pain is in both feet, see a health care provider before trying home remedies.
-This is especially true for those with diabetes.
+If you don't know the cause of your foot pain or if the pain is in both feet, see a healthcare professional before trying home remedies.
+This is especially true for people who have diabetes.